 In June 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-13, Financial Instruments Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 The ASU requires an organization to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 Financial institutions and other organizations will now use forward-looking information to better inform their credit loss estimates.
 Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
 Organizations will continue to use judgment to determine which loss estimation method is appropriate for their circumstances.
 Additionally, the ASU amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
-Management has developed four different models for calculating the allowance for loan losses under the requirements of ASU 2016-13 and has been running them parallel to the Bank's existing methodology.
+Management is in the process of implementing software and testing methodologies available for calculating the allowance for credit losses under the requirements of ASU 2016-13 and expects to run parallel to the Bank's existing methodology for the September 30, 2022 ACL calculation.
 Management has not yet determined the expected impact the adoption of ASU 2016-13 will have on the consolidated financial statements.
 For public companies, this update was to be effective for interim and annual periods beginning after December 15, 2019.
 On July 17, 2019, the FASB voted to issue a proposal for public comment that would potentially result in a postponement of the required implementation date for ASU 2016-13.
 On October 16, 2019, the FASB extended the implementation deadline until the fiscal year and interim periods beginning after December 15, 2022.